-How to Stop Hackers?
+How to Block Hackers?

 It's no secret that website hacking is on the rise these days.
 Hackers are continually learning new ways to infiltrate networks and systems because they now share their malicious techniques within an extremely close-knit web hacking community.
 With ever-more enterprises relying on websites for not only providing information but for transactions of all kinds, these bad actors have no shortage of opportunities.
 Websites and web applications enable organizations to connect effortlessly with customers and suppliers.
 At the same time, these same portals contain vulnerabilities that expose a multitude of security risks.
 These risks open the doors to hackers.